 How Grants are Approved

-BRACE will fund a research project only after the proposal has been subjected to a rigorous review process.
+BRACE will fund a research project only after the proposal has been subjected to a rigorous review process:

 The charity has its own Scientific Advisory Committee (SAC), which works independently to assess each application on scientific merit alone.
 Final decisions about grants are taken by the Trustees, who will also consider the availability of funds.

 As each application is received, it is subjected to triage by the SAC and, if it meets the basic criteria for consideration, will be circulated for peer review.
 The reviewers must be fully independent of the applicants, and may be located abroad as well as in the UK.
 Applicants are asked to nominate five reviewers, and the SAC will consider these nominees as well as experts that it has identified.
-The SAC will normally require at least three reviews before it will discuss the proposal and make a recommendation to the Trustees.
+The SAC will normally require at least two reviews before it will discuss the proposal and make a recommendation to the Trustees.

-The SAC currently has seven members.
-They are:
+The SAC currently has the following members:

 Trustees